-We all love a garden path… whether winding or straight…neat as a pin, or overgrown with plants, garden paths lead our eye through a garden, and add charm and focus as well.
-Every garden needs a good pathway.
+We all love a garden path, whether winding or straight.
+Neat as a pin or overgrown with plants, backyard garden paths lead our eye through a garden, and add charm and focus as well.
+Every garden needs a path.
 If you are not in need of an actual walkway through your garden, consider a path to lead to a focal point, around garden beds to make the yard look larger, or simply to nowhere in particular to add some structure and design elements.
-Here are five great DIY garden paths you can do this weekend!
+Here are 13 great DIY garden paths and backyard walkway ideas you can do this weekend!

-Stone pavers can be cut into the lawn easily and creates a natural look for any yard.
-Lay each paver on the lawn in its place, then cut around the stone into the sod with a sharp knife.
+Stone pavers can be cut into the garden easily and creates a natural look for any yard.
+Lay each paver in its place, then cut around the stone into the sod or soil with a sharp knife.
 Remove the sod or soil with a spade, then drop the stone into place.
 This is a great idea for building a stone walkway or path for a natural look.
 Photo by ‘Houzz‘.